autokey/autokey/doc/sphinx/README.md

 - `pip install recommonmark`
 - `pip install sphinx-rtd-theme`
 - `pip install sphinx-epytext`
+- `sudo apt install python3-tk`
 - `sphinx-build -a -E -b html . ./_build`

 `-a` for write all files, `-E` for always read all files, `-b html` for output to be in html format.

 You can also generate the documentation using the `tox` test system;
 `tox -e docs`

+If you find that some of the API pages are generating without any content, it is probably because some part of the process failed, for me it failed because the `tkinter` module was not installed.

+I was able to Resolve this by installing the package for it; `sudo apt install python3-tkinter`

 ## TODO